Get in touch today

 If you offer room-cleaning services to your tenant and this is stated clearly in the contract, you can access the property without permission.
 This is a relatively uncommon situation.

-There are plenty of issues to look out for.
+There are plenty of issues you might come across, some more serious than others.
 Your inspection can be as thorough or casual as you’d like.
 Having said this, keep your eyes peeled for these common problems:

 Communication is key here.
 If there are issues you’re not happy with, explain why and discuss whose responsibility it is.
 If you’re coming back to complete any repairs, give full details of when this will be.
 Don’t forget to ask your tenant whether they know of any issues or damages that require your attention.
 Ultimately, thank them for their time – remember, they weren’t obliged to let you in.

 Want to lower the possibility of deposit disputes and damage to your investment?
-No Letting Go’s will manage the entire inventory process in a professional and open manner.
+No Letting Go will manage the entire inventory process in a professional and open manner.
 This includes check ins and check outs.
-Find out more about how we can help you here.
+We’ll help you comply with your obligations, while improving the lives of tenants.
+Find out more about our inventory services here.